 - The math placement test is progressive and timed; students must pass one part to continue on to the next level.

 - If you plan on studying the same language you took in high school, you are required to take the language placement test.
 Students taking the Spanish language placement test will need a microphone on their computers.

 Can I take my placement test(s) on campus?

 Yes.
 Placement testing will be available on campus (Arts & Science Hall 111) during the following days/times.
-Please note: the last test starts at 11:30 am for Thursday and 1:30 pm for Saturday.
+On-campus placement testing is for students who are not able to take the test online at home or at their school.
+Please note: the last test starts at 3:30 pm for Thursday and 1:30 pm for Saturday.

 Math Placement Testing